davidcpage/cifar10-fast/README.md

  A second notebook `experiments.ipynb` contains code to reproduce the main results from the [posts](https://www.myrtle.ai/2018/09/24/how_to_train_your_resnet/).

 NB: `demo.ipynb` also works on the latest `Deep Learning AMI (Ubuntu) Version 16.0`, but some examples in `experiments.ipynb` trigger a core dump when using TensorCores in versions after `11.0`.

+## DAWNBench
+ To reproduce [DAWNBench](https://dawn.cs.stanford.edu/benchmark/index.html#cifar10-train-time) timings, setup the `AWS p3.2xlarge` instance as above but instead of launching a jupyter notebook on the remote machine, change directory to `cifar10-fast` and run `python dawn.py` from the command line.
+Timings in DAWNBench format will be saved to `logs.tsv`.

+ Note that DAWNBench timings do not include validation time, as in [this FAQ](https://github.com/stanford-futuredata/dawn-bench-entries), but do include initial preprocessing, as indicated [here](https://groups.google.com/forum/#!topic/dawn-bench-community/YSDRTOLMaMU).
+DAWNBench timing is roughly 74 seconds which breaks down as 79s (as above) -7s (validation)+ 2s (preprocessing).